ippontech/blog-usa/posts/dbt-elementary-snowflake.md

 This guide provides instructions for setting up Elementary using dbt's jaffle_shop as an example project.

 1. Create a `packages.yml` file in your dbt project directory if it doesn't already exist.
 Add the following content to include the Elementary package.
-Depending on your DBT version, you may need to specify a particular version of dbt utils.
+Depending on your dbt version, you may need to specify a particular version of dbt utils.
 Refer to the [Elementary documentation](https://docs.elementary-data.com/quickstart) for version compatibility details.

 ```
  packages: